Covid-19 vaccines Q&A

 People with a known COVID-19 exposure should wait until their quarantine is over before getting vaccinated (unless they live in a group setting, such as a nursing home, correctional facility, or homeless shelter, in which case they can be vaccinated during the quarantine period).

-People who got another vaccine (non-COVID-19 vaccine) should wait at least 14 days before getting COVID-19 vaccine.
+People who got another vaccine (non-COVID-19 vaccine) should wait at least 14 days before getting the COVID-19 vaccine.
 Likewise, if a person got the COVID-19 vaccine, they should wait at least 14 days before getting any other vaccines (non-COVID-19 vaccines).
 You should not get allergy shots on the same day as your COVID-19 vaccine.
 That way in the rare event that you have a reaction you will know which injection was more likely to be the cause.

 Is it safe to get the COVID-19 vaccine if I have COVID-19 and don’t know it?

 The CDC does not recommend testing prior to vaccination because it would be very difficult to coordinate and there is no reason to suspect that there would be an issue.
 The Pfizer clinical trials included people who did or did not have COVID-19 previously and some people got the virus during the study.
-These situations did not present any issues of concern either.
+These situations did not present any issues of concern.

 Once I have been vaccinated against coronavirus, am I exempt from lockdown restrictions?